 Progressive competes on price.
 So they take advantage of people who do not realize that they would be better off with more insurance coverage for a few extra bucks.
 We have had scores of clients who were badly hurt only to find out that the at-fault driver had limited coverage, and their Progressive policy was of no help.

 These small policies mean Progressive has little exposure if they do not take their case to trial (and little exposure for sure against their insureds making an uninsured motorist claim).
 These small policies give Progressive beer muscles.
-Now, you will never actually see Progressive trying a case where they might take a big hit.
+Now, you will never see Progressive trying a case where they might take a big hit.
 (Ironically, this logic backfired on them in a big way in Baltimore and cost them a lot of market share nationally from the bad publicity that ensued.)
 But some lawyers do not even send demand packages to Progressive and just file suit.
 You know how I said GEICO makes the lowest settlement offers of the Big 6 auto insurers?
 If you expand that a Big 7, Progressive kicks GEICO out of that “worst” spot.

 Why They Are Awful:

-USAA holds itself out as a non-profit that helps military families, clinging to their military connection in almost all of the ads I have seen.
-Setting aside that I think the qualification to be “military” sometimes means having seen Saving Private Ryan.
+USAA holds itself out as a non-profit that helps military families, clinging to their military connection in most of the ads I have seen.
+Setting aside that, I think the qualification to be “military” sometimes means having seen Saving Private Ryan.
 Its CEO makes enough money to make professional athletes envious.
 All of USAA’s executives are unbelievably well compensated.
 At what point is USAA just an insurance company owned by its wealthy executives?
 Are you really “serving” the military while making $7 million off them?
 I don’t have a problem with people making money.
-It is the doing it while hiding behind the skirt of our brave armed forces that drivers me a little nuts.
+It is the doing it while hiding behind the skirt of our brave armed forces that drives me a little nuts.
 I’m not blaming USAA adjusters for this who I like.
 I blame upper, upper management who need Brink’s trucks to get all of their money home.

-I also don’t think that USAA claims adjusters make offers in third-party cases or to its own insureds that are ostensibly owners of the company that rise to the level of fair market value for the claims.
+I also don’t think USAA claims adjusters make offers in third-party cases or to its own insureds that are ostensibly owners of the company that rise to the level of fair market value for the claims.
 I remember trying an uninsured motorist case against USAA early in my career.
 USAA offered $17,000 to settle.
 The jury looked irritated they were there.
 I was worried they did not like my client (or, please no, me).
 But they just thought USAA was crazy.
 I asked for $200,000, and the jury awarded $200,000.

 2019 Update: USAA is making us file a PIP lawsuit because they will not pay the medical providers for bills that are clearly owed.
 I would move them up to #4 now.

-- Nationwide: This insurance company is an honorable mention worst because, like GEICO, you have to sue them to get their attention.
+- Nationwide: This insurance company is an honorable mention at worst because, like GEICO, you have to sue them to get their attention.
 Nationwide is not as bad as GEICO, but bad enough to earn honorable mention worst.

 - Allstate: Everyone hates Allstate mostly because of the bad name they get as the poster child for Colossus and as the first big insurance company to get tough with Plaintiffs 20 years ago.
 I don’t have them on my worst list, probably because it is just too cliche to hate on Allstate.
 But, who is kidding who, Allstate should probably be on the list.